Is Ekubo a Good Investment?

 Should you buy Ekubo?

-Ekubo scores B on Hindenrank's value accrual framework, placing it among the above-average DEX protocols.
+Ekubo scores B- on Hindenrank's value accrual framework, placing it among the above-average DEX protocols.
 Fee capture scores 18/25 — solid, capturing a reasonable share of protocol revenue.
 Token distribution is reasonably decentralized with some concentration risk, and emission sustainability sits at 15/25.
-On the risk side, Ekubo carries a B- grade (30/100), which is moderate risk — some novel mechanisms, generally well-understood.
-The combined risk-value position places Ekubo in the Blue Chip quadrant.
+On the risk side, Ekubo carries a C+ grade (41/100), which is elevated risk — multiple novel mechanisms and notable interaction risks.
+The combined risk-value position places Ekubo in the Promising quadrant.

 Ekubo investment outlook for 2026